Death Overs: India in search of 'Last Action Hero' | Sports-Games

 The very second delivery of his international career swung away and after pitching viciously tailed in to disturb opener Nasir Jamshed's timber.

 Bhuvneshwar has not bowled such a delivery in the last two years.
+Now that he is expected to lead the Indian attack at the T20 World Cup, his own performance at the death overs is under the scanner.
 There were some good spells but against good teams, that magic or 'x-factor' has been distinctly missing.

 Since 2021, Bhuvneshwar has played 23 T20I games for India and has got only 15 wickets from them.